dmjohnsson23/contemplate/doc/content/engine/themes.md

 ## Additional Customization

-This functionality is powered by the `League\Plates\Template\ResolveTemplatePath` interface.
+This functionality is powered by the `DMJohnson\Contemplate\Template\ResolveTemplatePath` interface.
 If you'd prefer a more complex or specific path resolution, you can just implement your own and assign it to the engine instance with:

 ```php
 $plates = Engine::withResolveTemplatePath(new MyCustomResolveTemplatePath());